 211 Commonwealth was designed by Rotch and Tilden, architects, and built ca. 1883 as the home of William Powell Mason, Jr., and his wife, Fanny (Peabody) Mason.
 They previously had lived at 75 Beacon.
-They also maintained a home in Walpole, New Hampshire.
+They also maintained homes in Beverly and in Walpole, New Hampshire.

 211 Commonwealth was built on two 26 foot wide lots William Mason purchased on June 1, 1882 from the Commonwealth of Massachusetts.